sudarkoff/sudarkoff.github.com/_posts/2012-05-16-real-time-ish-beeping-out-of-the-explicit-lyrics.markdown

+---
-Title: Real-time(-ish) beeping out of the explicit lyrics
+title: Real-time(-ish) beeping out of the explicit lyrics
-Author: George Sudarkoff
-Date: Wed, 16 May 2012 17:40:18 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 Would it be nice if you could push a button on your Walkman (or whatever kids are listening to their tunes on nowadays) and turn the songs into